-This renovation project would primarily convert the library space to hold all the administrative offices on the Campus from Financial Services to Human Resources.
+FACILITIES RECOMMENDATIONS FVP 2 £ 226 2035 Vision Plan College from Financial Services to Human Resources.
 The programming of all administrative offices and support spaces will not likely fill up the floor plate of this 3-story building.
 The remaining space could be utilized for faculty and staff offices and general teaching and meeting areas.
 Specialty student instructional support spaces could also be housed here.
 With the renovation, it will be a complete systems replacement for all building systems.
 The project will also perform a seismic upgrade on the building structure to provide an environment compliant with all current codes.
 It is more than likely that a new utility core will be constructed to manage ADA compliant toilet rooms and vertical circulation rather than trying to upgrade the undersized facilities that exist in the building.
 The programming and design of the remodel of the approximately 52,000 square foot LL building, with a roughly 15,000 square foot addition, will be updated with stakeholder input closer to the implementation of the project.